Our consultation process

 How we use stakeholder feedback

 Regularly talking to stakeholders is only worthwhile if we use their feedback to shape our plans for the future and to change the way we do things.
 To demonstrate this, we publish all the materials used in our stakeholder workshops, a full report detailing what our stakeholders told us, and WPD’s response, explaining how we’re going to use the feedback to make changes.
-We also publish an annual stakeholder report.
+Click here for previous stakeholder reports and submissions.